dimitri-edel/team-5/endpoints.md

 The API endpoint is hosted at https://team5-api-eu-5d24fa110c36.herokuapp.com/ for both the API and frontend.

+`team5-api-eu` is VALID APP NAME.
+`team5-frontend-eu` is DISCONTINUED.

 In development, the URL is http://127.0.0.1:8000/

 API is hosted in /api/